 - If you’re managing data like you always have, it’s time to rethink that approach — With continual analytics on your data, you can understand it better, rather than treating it all the same.
 You can also find and move the right data to modern big data tools and analytics services — the tools which managers and researchers crave.

 Enter Komprise.
 Komprise was founded to help organizations take control of their unstructured data to both save money and make money.

 Komprise Intelligent Data Management delivers:

-- Continual analysis of NAS and object data across on premises, edge and cloud storage, so you can move data to the right place at the right time for maximum cost savings.
+- Continual analysis of NAS and object data across on premises, edge and cloud storage, so you can move data to the right place at the right time for maximum data storage cost savings.

-- Cost modeling so that IT can compare the savings of moving data to different tiers of storage.
+- Cost modeling so that IT can compare the data storage cost savings of moving data to different tiers of storage.

 - Smarter cloud data management: Intelligent tiering of cold data to low-cost secondary storage by policy, retaining active or “hot” data on primary, high performing storage in the data center or the cloud.